douglasgscofield/add-to-Qiime-DB/README.md

 Create local copy of NCBI taxonomy database
 ------

-This script requires a local copy of the NCBI taxonomy database in an `ncbi/` directory within your working directory.
+We require a local copy of the NCBI taxonomy database in an `ncbi/` directory within your working directory.
 This is available from the [NCBI Taxonomy Database FTP site](ftp://ftp.ncbi.nih.gov/pub/taxonomy), as file `taxdump.tar.gz`, `taxdump.tar.Z`, or `taxdmp.zip`; download whichever is convenient for your operating system and file decompressor.
 For `taxdump.tar.gz`, you can fetch and unpack the latest version into the `ncbi/` directory with:

 ```bash
 mkdir ncbi